Back

 Because anthropology is such a large field, it is common for anthropologists to study how different aspects of a culture interact with one another.
 For example, they may study the language of a culture, and that language might influence a culture’s everyday practices.
 They might then study the rituals, ceremonies, and other important aspects of a culture’s everyday life, noting how these practices might have influenced the development of their language, or how the language might have influenced the development of those practices.

-Throughout the course of this paper, it becomes apparent that the word Nacirema is “American” spelled backwards, and that the paper satirizes modern American living from an outside perspective.
+Throughout this paper, it becomes apparent that the word Nacirema is “American” spelled backward, and that the paper satirizes modern American life from an outside perspective.
 The “mouth ritual” refers to the common habit of brushing one’s teeth, the “medicine men” are medical doctors, and all the seemingly exotic practices of the Nacirema are common habits described from an outsider’s perspective.
 It notes that when viewed from the outside, many aspects of a culture can appear strange, dangerous, extreme, or fantastical.
 Such a view encourages anthropologists to look for mundane explanations for behavior that appears strange or exotic.
 It shows that without the important context of beliefs and cultural practices, even the most mundane or necessary tasks can appear extreme or arcane.
-The paper also served as a satirical and critical examination of the American society of the 1950s and beyond, as many practices described by Miner have been practiced in present-day America.
+The paper also served as a satirical and critical examination of American society in the 1950s and beyond, as many practices described by Miner are still practiced in present-day America.

 Miner's Nacerima eventually stemmed beyond the realm of anthropology and is used in modern American literature classes to teach description and satire.